-Although I love treating my patients preventatively, I know that this isn’t always possible.
-I offer general dental treatments along with preventative and holistic options to best suit your needs.
+Although we love treating our patients preventatively, we know that this isn’t always possible.
+We offer general dental treatments along with preventative and biocompatible, integrative options to best suit your needs.

 Mercury Free Fillings

 Cavities form when certain strains of bacteria living in your mouth digest sugar and starch particles and secrete an acidic by-product that eats away at tooth enamel.
-When you have a cavity, it might be necessary to get a filling to avoid the decay from spreading, resulting in a crown, root canal, or losing the tooth altogether.
-At Wrigleyville Dental, we place biocompatible tooth colored fillings, as opposed to silver amalgam fillings.
+When you have a cavity, it may be necessary to remove the decay and get a filling to avoid the bacteria from spreading, resulting in a larger filling, a crown, root canal, or losing the tooth altogether.
+At Wrigleyville Dental, we place biocompatible tooth colored fillings, as opposed to silver-mercury amalgam fillings.

 Why no silver fillings?
-Silver fillings, also known as amalgams, are comprised of ~50% mercury, ~25% silver, ~14% tin, ~8% copper, and other metals.
-While dental amalgams have been the cavity-filling material of choice for many years, current research suggests that mercury is unsafe for any medical or dental treatment.
+Silver fillings, also known as amalgams or mercury fillings, are comprised of ~50% mercury, ~25% silver, ~14% tin, ~8% copper, and other metals.
+While dental amalgams have been the cavity-filling material of choice for many years, current research suggests that using mercury can be unsafe for any medical or dental treatment.
 Many patients have tested sensitive or allergic to mercury.
-With time, many patients with amalgam fillings become mercury toxic (as shown by a blood/urine/hair/fecal test run by their physician).
-Rather than risk your health, I choose to place only metal-free composite resin fillings.
-I’ve also received extensive training from the IAOMT in the protocol for removing old silver amalgam fillings and replacing them with color-matched composite fillings.
+And every time mercury is stimulated by chewing, heat, or even a toothbrush, a small amount of mercury vapor is emitted.
+With time, many patients with amalgam fillings become mercury toxic (as shown by a blood/urine/hair/fecal test run by a physician).
+Rather than risk ill health, we choose to place only metal-free composite resin fillings.
+Our doctors are accredited by the IAOMT and our staff is trained extensively in the SMART protocol to ensure that mercury-amalgam fillings are removed safely.

 Related Blog Posts